pcfreak9000/labreport-utilities/README.md

 Data is stored in so called tablets.
 Currently, there are two types of tablets: Function and Data tablets.
 Function tablets store mathematical functions and their arguments, data tablets store data in the form of value-error pairs (errors can be 0 of course).
 Tablets can be created with the ``create`` command.
 Setting function tablets and single-entry-data-tablets can be done by using the ``sete`` command.
-Values and errors can be mathematical expressions of the type ``(2+Pi)^3`` when using the ``sete`` command.
+Values and errors can be mathematical expressions that evaluate to a number, for example ``(2+Pi)^3`` or ``Sqrt(9)/4`` when using the ``sete`` command.

 Reading csv-files can be done by using the ``setf`` command.
 In that case, only numbers are allowed.
-Excel (or LibreOffice or others) support the export of csv files.
+Excel (or LibreOffice or others) support the export of csv-files.
 Also, when using the ``print``-command on a data tablet, the output can be pasted into a spreadsheet which should recognize the format (or will ask at least about that).

-Dedicated explanations of the commands can be found when using the help options on a command, e.g. ``prpagate -h``.
+Dedicated explanations of the commands can be found when using the help options on a command, e.g. ``propagate -h``.
 An overview of all the commands can be found when just typing ``-h``.
-[Example](https://github.com/pcfreak9000/labreport-utilities/blob/main/test.txt)s speak more than a thousand words, i guess.
+[Here is an example](https://github.com/pcfreak9000/labreport-utilities/blob/main/test.txt) on how to use this tool.

-## Note
+## Notes
-- Dont use mathematical constants as variables, for example: e or E, I or i, ...
+- Don't use mathematical constants as variables, for example: e or E, I or i, ...
-- if a file name or a function or any other argument contains a space, you can put " " around that expression.
+- If a file name or a function or any other argument contains a space, you can put " " around that expression.
 This way, it gets registered as one argument even though it contains spaces.
-- dont trust this program 100%.
+- Don't trust this program 100%.
 There might be bugs...
-- case sensitivity doesn't exactly work great at the moment
+- Case sensitivity doesn't exactly work great at the moment

 ## Third-party librarys
 - For evaluating mathematical expressions and doing some symbolic math: [Symja / Matheclipse (Github)](https://github.com/axkr/symja_android_library)